 For a long time, it was suspected that needles were tied into the history of embroidery, however, long before we regarded art forms, we needed to clothe ourselves.
 Original estimates suggested that we threw on some fur and strode out into the world, however cave paintings from Aurignacia (modern-day South Europe) suggested that needles were made from bone and antler back in 28,000BC (Yes, that’s 30,000 years ago).
 It took them until 17,500BC to create something similar to an eye like modern needles, but with this came a change to a tapered point.

 We’ve marked this at point (1) on our map, and is where our story begins.

 HOLD UP!
 Not so fast.
 In August 2016, a yearly dig in the Denisova Cave, Siberia, Russia (1b) found a needle.
 At first glance, this looks like a standard needle, made of a bird bone, with an eye.
-But this needle actually predates not only Augrignacia, but Humans themselves.
-Denisovans are closer in blood line to chimpanzees than to modern humans, and offer a glimpse into a world 50,000 years ago, when they were using needles very similar to ours.
+But this needle actually predates not only Augrignacia but Humans themselves.
+Denisovans are closer in the bloodline to chimpanzees than to modern humans and offer a glimpse into a world 50,000 years ago when they were using needles very similar to ours.

 We’re yet to see proof of the age of the needle, but we thank the Siberian Times for the story.

-As homoisapiens started to reach across the world, so did needles.
-Our next stop is in Armenia (2) where metal work starts to take shape in 7000BC.
-Starting with copper and later bronze (one of the first bronze items in the Bronze age period) needles changed to metal in 2500BC.
+As homo-sapiens started to reach across the world, so did needles.
+Our next stop is in Armenia (2) where metalwork starts to take shape in 7000BC.
+Starting with copper and later bronze (one of the first bronze items in the Bronze age period) needles changed to the metal in 2500BC.